 KIPP SoCal Public Schools maintains extensive data on student demographics, performance, and participation in special programs for all of its charter schools.
 These data are stored in our student information system, Illuminate.
-Illuminate will allow KIPP Empower Academy to collect, analyze, and share data on student performance on formative and summative assessments easily.
+Illuminate allows KIPP Promesa Prep to collect, analyze, and share data on student performance on formative and summative assessments easily.
 The KIPP SoCal Regional Academic Team maintains the database system and ensures confidentiality and security.